 What makes the BMW M4 GT4 a good choice?

 - It’s the fastest GT4 in a straight line

 The car handles kerbs well and is generally good on all tracks due to its predictable handling nature, although it can sometimes feel sluggish, which is a classic consequence of being front-engined.
 But, that also makes it relatively accessible to beginners and it sounds amazing.

 The BMW M4 GT4’s success in real-world racing will make it very appealing to sim racers too, having won several races and championships internationally.

 - Are you wanting to master the BMW M4 GT4?
 We’re here to help you with Lap Guides and Live Setup Sessions, such as this session where we show you how to set up the M4 GT4 at Watkins Glen.

 McLaren 570S GT4

-The Porsche 718 Cayman GT4 Clubsport MR is tough to handle over kerbs, and we consider the Aston Martin Vantage GT4 to be not the most competitive overall.
-These cars are still fast, though, due to BOP, with their disadvantages being minimal.
-However, in any series that uses BOP, you will need every advantage that you can get, and we think that the Mercedes-AMG GT4 will be overall the car that will give you that advantage.
+Overall, you’ll find that the Porsche 718 Cayman GT4 Clubsport MR is tough to handle over kerbs, and we consider the Aston Martin Vantage GT4 to be not the most competitive car overall.
+These cars are still fast though due to BOP, with their disadvantages being minimal, and only really showing at their absolute limits.
+However, in any series that uses BOP, you will need every advantage that you can get, and we think that the Mercedes-AMG GT4 will be overall the car that will give you exactly that.